EmptyHundred/DemxsAIGodotTemplate/README.md

 ### Project Setup
 1. Open the solution inside the `Build` folder.
 2.  **Set Startup Project:** Right-click the **Earendel** project in the Solution Explorer and select **Set as StartUp Project**.
-3. (Optional) Add your Godot Project files to the solution for easier navigation and breakpoint debugging.
+3. (Optional) Add your Godot Project(godot.vcxproj) to the solution for easier navigation and breakpoint debugging.

 ### Debugger Settings
 Right-click the **Earendel** project, go to **Properties**, and navigate to **Configuration Properties > Debugging**: